timroswall/TourTap/README.md

 - Email: `test@email.com`
 - Password: `password`

+Please note that the UI isn't adapted for phone screens yet.

 ## Motivation

 First-hand experience of handling large quantities of tour bookings manually.
 This experience made me think how to automate the workflow.